javimangal/Dust-Microbiome-Review/README.md

 IN PROGRESS

-Although I have made significant efforts to ensure reproducibility of this project, I encourage you to contact ([j.mancillagalindo@uu.nl](mailto:j.mancillagalindo@uu.nl)) me or post a request in this repository in case you encounter any issues.
+Although I have made significant efforts to ensure reproducibility of this project, I encourage you to contact ([contact me](mailto:j.mancillagalindo@uu.nl)) or post a request in this repository in case you encounter any issues.

 ## Project Structure